PFH spectral invariants and $C^\infty$ closing lemmas: The ball packing lemma

 \end{lemma}

 \begin{remark} When $k=0$, Lemma~\ref{lem:key} reduces to the inequality \eqref{eqn:spectralchange}.

-The $k=1$ case of Lemma~\ref{lem:key} is all that we will need for most of our applications.
-It asserts that under the hypotheses of the lemma, if the ball $B(r)$ can be symplectically embedded into $M$, then
+For most of our applications, the only case of Lemma~\ref{lem:key} that we need is where $k=1$ and $X$ is a ball.
+(Only for the proof of the Weyl law in Theorem~\ref{thm:weyl} below will we need a more general case where $k>1$ and $X$ is a disjoint union of balls.)
+This case of the lemma asserts that under the hypotheses of the lemma, if the ball $B(r)$ can be symplectically embedded into $M$, then

 \end{remark}

 \begin{proof}[Proof of Lemma~\ref{lem:key}.]
 By the continuity in Corollary~\ref{cor:continuity}, we can assume without loss of generality, by slightly decreasing $H_1$ and increasing $H_2$ if necessary, that $H_1<H_2$ and that $\phi_{H_1}$ and $\phi_{H_2}$ are nondegenerate.
 We now proceed in three steps.